 When performing an initial load (pdm_es_initial_load.bat) or a subsequent index rebuild (pdm_es_rebuild_index.bat), file initial_load.log will be of value.
 This log file can be located in the C:\Program Files\CA\SC\CASearchServer\search\logs directory.

 Within SDM, under pdm_status, there will be an entry for "es_ebl" or the "Search Deamon" process.
-Note that there is a cosmetic spelling error for "Deamon".
+For conventional configurations, this process is located on the Primary SDM Server.
+For Advance Availability, the process is on both the Background and the App server running xFlow.
+Note that there is a known cosmetic spelling error for "Deamon".
 The "es_ebl" process will connect to Search Server to pass on content from SDM.

 How this works is when an entry in SDM is recorded that needs to be passed on to Search Server, the "es_ebl" process will write an entry to the backend database table "es_events", then a "Push" is done to write the content over to the appropriate index in Search Server.
 Once the push to Search Server is completed, the corresponding entry in the database table "es_events" is deleted.
 Normally, the "es_events" table is empty, unless there is data to be pushed over to ElasticSearch.
 Once it is pushed to SS, the "es_events" table entries is deleted.